Best Moka Pots: Complete Buyer’s Guide

 Cleaning, Maintenance & Parts

-• Rinse with warm water after each brew and dry completely.
+• Rinse with warm water after each brew and dry completely — never leave moisture trapped inside.

-• Deep-clean the filter plate and basket if flavor drops.
+• Deep-clean the filter plate and basket with a soft brush when flavor drops off.

 Safety Tips & Common Myths

-• Fill water below the safety valve and keep the valve unobstructed.
+• Fill water below the safety valve at all times and keep the valve unobstructed.

-• Don’t tamp like espresso—moka relies on steam pressure.
+• Never tamp like espresso — moka relies on steam pressure, not pump pressure.

-• Don’t brew on high heat; medium-low tastes better and is safer.
+• Never brew on high heat — medium-low tastes better and is safer.

-Why it’s worth it: Simple, consistent enough for moka, and a big upgrade over blade grinding.
+Why it’s worth it: Simple, consistent enough for moka, and a significant upgrade over blade grinding at an accessible price.

 Milk Frothers